fbpx

 Notes about making a brine for meats

-Heating the meat brine allows flavors to mix: When combining your spices to form a brine bring the water to a simmer to mix the flavors together well.
+Heating the fortified meat brine to allow flavors to mix: When preparing a fortified brine, combine your spices, then bring the water to a simmer to mix the flavors together well.

 Allow the brine to cool: If you add the brine to the meat make sure the liquid is not hot, or it will boil your meats.
-The brine should be allowed to cool off before submerging the pieces of meat in the brine solution.
+The brine should be always be cold or at room temperature before submerging the pieces of meat in the brine solution.

 Do not brine for too long: Since brine is a salty solution brining for too long will make your meats overly salty.